 Phew, that was a lot!
 The good news is that once you’ve filled out an IRB form, it becomes very routine to fill out any subsequent ones.

 After you’ve submitted an IRB form, here is what to expect from their response.
 The response time of an IRB varies by institution and by the complexity of the study.
 They may list the expected response time on their website.
 Submit your study early so that you have enough time to wait for their response and conduct your study.
 The IRB may approve your study immediately, or they may also approve it with modifications.
 (I’ve never gotten a study completely rejected, although I suppose it is possible if you present them with a really unethical study.)
 For example, I once conducted a study to encourage participants to exercise more.
 The IRB approved my study with modifications.
 I needed to include a few lines about how you should contact your doctor before starting a new exercise program to make sure that participants didn’t overdo it and injure themselves.
 Then, I sent the IRB the revised consent form that included this information, and they fully approved the study.

 Of course, after submitting your IRB form, you may realize that you need to change something in your study.
 This is normal and fine.
 You simply submit a modification form to the IRB indicating what you would like to change.
 Remember that you have to wait for their approval of the modification before you run the study with that modification!

 It is essential that psychologists at the university level gain approval from an IRB before conducting their research.
 High school students may or may not need IRB approval depending on their individual goals.
-Admittedly, filling out IRB forms can feel a bit tedious and monotonous, but protecting participants' rights is important and when you submit work for consideration through your college applications, it matters whether you’ve followed due process!
-Make sure that you consider all of these aspects before conducting your research.
+Admittedly, filling out IRB forms can feel a bit tedious and monotonous, but protecting participants' rights is important - and when you submit work for consideration through your college applications, it matters whether you’ve followed due process!
+Make sure that you consider all of these aspects before you start working on your research project.